Benzoyl peroxide (On the skin)

 Benzoyl Peroxide (BEN-zoe-il per-OX-ide)

 Treats acne and other skin conditions.
+Also treat pimples and red bumps caused by rosacea.

 Acne Control Cleanser, Acne Foaming Face Wash, Acne Medication, Acne Medication 10, Acne Medication 5, Acne Treatment, BPO 4% Creamy Wash Complete Pack, BPO 4% Gel, BPO 8% Gel, BPO Foaming Cloths, BPO-10, BPO-5, BenzEFoam, BenzEFoam Ultra, Benzac ACThere may be other brand names for this medicine.